IPL-UV/pvl8dagans/README.md

-# pvl8dagans
+# Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection

-Code of work Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection
+This repo contains the code of the publication: *Cross-Sensor Adversarial Domain Adaptation of Landsat-8 and Proba-V images for Cloud Detection*.